SJTUCourse/BI450/README.md

 A: Install the WaveForms in the computer, and then start it.
 Q: What is the main difference between Instant AI and Buffered AI?
 A: Sample rate of Buffered AI is much higher than that of Instant AI.
+Q: How to release your application in MATLAB?
+A: You can find it [here](https://github.com/SJTUCourse/BI450/blob/master/Scripts/Lecture%201/MATLAB/How%20to%20release%20your%20application%20in%20MATLAB.pdf)

 ### 课件
 * [*第零讲*](https://github.com/SJTUCourse/BI450/blob/master/Lectures/2019%20Fall/Lecture%200.ppt)